GTM Meta Skill

 - [exa playbook](provider-playbooks/exa.md)

 Summary: Use search/contents before answer for auditable retrieval, then synthesize with explicit citations.
+Write natural-language queries, expect discard/noise, and avoid mixing category searches with includeDomains-style source scoping.

 Last reviewed: 2026-02-11

-- [google_search playbook](provider-playbooks/google_search.md)
+- [firecrawl playbook](provider-playbooks/firecrawl.md)

-Last reviewed: 2026-02-12
+Last reviewed: 2026-03-11

 - [heyreach playbook](provider-playbooks/heyreach.md)